 Be careful not to overdo flea control—too many toxic products in and around your pet can be harmful or even fatal.

 Flea Control on Your Pet

-- A flea shampoo, or "flea bath," is a good first attack on adult fleas for the pet that has large numbers of fleas visible on its body.
+A flea shampoo, or "flea bath," can be used on adult fleas for the pet that has large numbers of fleas visible on its body.
 Cats can be difficult to bathe.
 It is important to realize that a flea shampoo is not intended for lasting control.

 Flea Control for Your House and Yard

 Only about 10 percent of the flea population (mainly the adults) are on your pet.
-The flea eggs, larvae, pupa, and the few adults that reside in the carpeting, bedding, and living areas make up approximately 90 percent of the flea population.
+The flea eggs, larva, pupa, and the few adults that reside in the carpeting, bedding, and living areas make up approximately 90 percent of the flea population.
 Neglecting this population of fleas will ensure that the flea problem will continue and worsen over time.

 To control fleas in your house and yard, you'll need a coordinated attack.
 Here's what to include:

 - Regular vacuuming is crucial for overall flea eradication.
 This will pick up (and get rid of) adults, eggs, larva, and pupa before they develop.
 Putting a flea collar in the vacuum bag and emptying the bag frequently are also important; otherwise, the fleas will hatch, develop, and leave the vacuum to re-infest the living quarters.
 Dispose of the vacuum bag properly and frequently.

 - Wash all bedding, clothing, and removable furniture covers at least weekly.